sunnypatell/sunnypatell/README.md

 🎓 Currently pursuing an Honours degree in Computer Science and working as Systems Specialist / IT Technician.

-💡 Always seeking new tech adventures and opportunities to learn and grow.

 🔧 Mastering the art of troubleshooting while diving deep into the realms of code.

 🌱 Passionate about software development, cybersecurity, and everything tech-related.

 🔗 Let's connect and collaborate on exciting projects!

-## Goals for 2024

-- 🌟 Expand my knowledge in cybersecurity/DevOps.
-- 💻 Dive deeper into machine learning algorithms and data science.
-- 🚀 Obtain AWS Cloud Practitioner and CCNA certifications.

-## Get in Touch

-Feel free to reach out to me on LinkedIn.
-Let's build something awesome together!

 ## Software Development Languages